 Part A covers in-patient hospital visits and skilled nursing facilities.

-Part B is for medical coverage.
-This means everything from doctor visits, clinic services and care you receive as an outpatient.
+Part B is for medical coverage, which includes doctor visits, clinic services and care you receive as an outpatient.

 Part C is another way to describe Medicare Advantage.
 Part C combines Parts A and B into one plan.
 Many plans include prescription drug coverage as well.
-Eye care and dental care may also be included.
+These plans often also offer additional benefits such as dental, vision and fitness.

 Part D covers prescription drugs — including many generic and brand-name prescription medications.
 Each plan creates a list of the drugs that it covers.

-To learn more, visit GetToKnowMedicare.com to access resources to help you prepare and make confident Medicare decisions.
+To learn more, visit www.MedicareEducation.com to access resources to help you prepare and make confident Medicare decisions.